Sunday worship @ 10:30am

 Solar Panels for our sanctuary roof

 The United Church's New Creed says that we are to "live with respect in creation", but our society isn't generally respectful in how we care for the earth.
 Now Crossroads is reducing its "carbon footprint" through an Ontario Power Authority program that promotes clean energy sources - in our case, by installing photovoltaic solar cells that produce electricity.
+The system became operational in September 2012.
 Some features of the project are:

 (L) replacing old roof (R) solar panels on W sanctuary roof

 Follow us on Facebook (click icon)